tkofh/coily/packages/coily/README.md

 const magnitude = system.createSpring(mapSpring(point, ({ x, y }) => Math.hypot(x, y), null))
 ```

 A mapped value is a `SpringSource`, the contract `target` accepts and every `Spring` implements.
 A `CompositeSpring` is a source _of its shape_: `mapSpring` reads it, alone or at the leaves of a shape, but only scalar sources can be followed directly.
-The contract is open: any object honoring it (a pointer position, a scroll offset) works as a follow target or a `mapSpring` input.

 Follow graphs may contain cycles: retargets never re-emit, so nothing loops within a frame.
 Mutual followers converge to a shared value.
 A cycle whose maps expand (`(v) => v + 10` in both directions) chases forever and never rests, keeping the system awake until you break the cycle.